-Tables 3, 4a and 4b present pod yield, crop value, and content of fancy pods (% FAN), extra large kernels (% ELK), sound mature kernels (% SMK), and total meat of the kernels (% TM), from the last 5 years of PVQE testing six two locations in Virginia North Carolina, and South Carolina.
+Tables 3a, 3b, and 3c present pod yield, crop value, and content of fancy pods (% FAN), extra large kernels (% ELK), sound mature kernels (% SMK), and total meat of the kernels (% TM), from the last 5 years of PVQE testing locations in Virginia, North Carolina, and South Carolina.
 Through examining yield and grade factors at different digging dates, maturity requirements of each variety can be assessed.
+Comparative yields, value, and grading of Virginia and runner cultivars are presented in Table 4.

 Table 3a.
-Agronomic Performance of Commercially Available Peanut Varieties; Across Suffolk, VA, and Williamston, NC Locations - Digs I & II - 6 Year Average, 2011-2016.
+Agronomic Performance of Commercially Available Peanut Cultivars Across Years (2012-2019), Locations (Suffolk, VA, and Williamston, NC), and Digging Date (Dig I, Early; and Dig II, at optimum maturity).